-Here at the Studio
+Here at The Creative Grief Studio

 We have alumni who’ve joined our past classes from Finland, Belgium, United Emirates, Australia, New Zealand, South America, and South Africa.
 And yet, the majority of our alumni hail from the USA and Canada.
 Knowing that grief is strongly influenced by the meaning-making in one’s culture and society, we’re always excited to welcome participants from a range of countries around the world.
 Well, our September 2016 Creative Grief Support Certification class was an extra special one.
 Not only did we welcome our first Kenyan, but we were also delighted to welcome our first participant from Nigeria in Africa!